tdhopper/c.tdhopper.com/content/post/links/2014-09-10-sundry-links-for-September-10-2014.md

 ---
-title: Sundry Links for September 10, 2014
+title: Links for September 10, 2014
 slug: sundry-links-for-September-10-2014
 aliases: [/blog/2014/Sep/10/sundry-links-for-September-10-2014/]
 date: 2014-09-10
 categories:
-    - Sundry Link
+    - Link
 ---

 [textract](http://textract.readthedocs.org/en/latest/): textract is a Python module and a command line tool for text extraction from many file formats.
 It cleverly pulls together many libraries into a consistent API.